-Everyone who visits Beddgelert falls in love with this quaint village and its enviable location.
-Browse and book accommodation in Beddgelert, this scenic stone built town is the perfect base for exploring the classic sights and beauty spots Snowdonia has to offer.
-Snowdon is located on the northern side of the town, Nant Gwynant on the eastern side, and Aberglaslyn Pass on the southern side.
+Everyone who visits falls in love with this quaint village and its enviable location.
+Browse and book holiday accommodation, this scenic stone-built town is the perfect base for exploring the classic sights and beauty spots.
+Mount Snowdon is located on the northern side of the town, Nant Gwynant on the eastern side, and Aberglaslyn Pass on the southern side.
 Rhyd Ddu is an excellent starting point for walking up to Snowdon and the Sygun Copper Mine is an amazing underground attraction.
-This town is undoubtedly one of the most alluring locations in Snowdonia.
-Beddgelert owes its popularity to the Napoleonic wars.
+This village is undoubtedly one of the most alluring locations in the area.
+It owes its popularity to the Napoleonic wars.
 During that period, Victorian tourists chose to visit Scotland and Wales because of the risks of travelling overseas.
-In English, Beddgelert means Gelert’s Grave, Gelert was the faithful dog of the Prince of Gwynedd who inhabited the town in the 8th century.

 Make the most of your stay in Beddgelert by exploring all that this town has to offer.
-The country house hotels here offer traditional accommodation with spectacular views, while a bed and breakfast or guest house accommodation can be less informal and cosy, many local b&bs are on nearby farms where you can visit the animals and possible have a tour of the farm while learning about the town from the farmer.
+There are on nearby farms where you can visit the animals and possible have a tour of the farm while learning about the town from the farmer.
 Some of the popular attractions include:

 The grave is one of the town’s most historical features.
 Legend has it that Gelert was the faithful hound of the ancient prince Llywelyn.
 One day, the prince left to go hunting and upon his return met the dog smeared and stained with blood.
 As the dog ran joyfully to greet its master, he became alarmed when he saw his son missing from the cot and bloodstained bedclothes strewn on the floor.
 Thinking the dog had killed his son, the prince plunged his sword into it.
 As the dog lay dying, the Prince heard a child’s cry and found his boy unharmed.
 Nearby lay a big wolf which the dog had slain.
 The prince was filled with remorse and decided to bury his loyal companion at that spot.